-All attempts to redefine Condition A so as to capture the behavior of both plain and exempt instances of anaphors failed (see Huang & Liu 2001: 4-8 for a review).
+All attempts to redefine Condition A so as to capture the behavior of both plain and exempt instances of anaphors failed (see Huang & Liu 2001: 144-147 for a review).
 It is therefore necessary to elaborate a theory of exemption from Condition A (cf. Pollard & Sag 1992, Reinhart & Reuland 1993, i.a.).

-This raises a methodological issue: given that plain and exempt anaphors have the same form, how can we simultaneously determine the generalization capturing the distribution of plain anaphors (so as to define Condition A) and that capturing the distribution of exempt anaphors (so as to define a theory of exemption)?
+This raises a methodological issue: given that plain and exempt anaphors have the same form, how can we tease them apart so as to identify the distribution of plain anaphors (which is required to define Condition A) and that of exempt anaphors (which is required to define a theory of exemption)?

-I here adopt Charnavel & Sportiche's (2016) strategy to handle this two-variable problem, which consists of using a criterion independent of the definition of Condition A to distinguish between plain and exempt anaphors in a given sentence.3 A property that meets these conditions for French is inanimacy: inanimate anaphors are always plain anaphors.
+I here adopt Charnavel & Sportiche's (2016) strategy to handle this problem, which consists of using a criterion independent of the definition of Condition A to distinguish between plain and exempt anaphors in a given sentence.3 A property that meets these conditions for French is inanimacy: inanimate anaphors are always plain anaphors.
 The reasoning behind this idea goes as follows.
 Many crosslinguistic generalizations have been proposed, showing that the antecedents of exempt anaphors are logophoric centers (Clements 1975, Sells 1987, Pollard & Sag 1992, i.a.).
 But the definitions of logophoricity proposed in the literature are too vague or too diverse (cf. Clements 1975, Sells 1987, Kuno 1987, Culy 1994, Schlenker 2003, Anand 2006, i.a.) to reliably identify exempt anaphors.
 Nevertheless, all these generalizations (implicitly) agree on one fact: the referent of the antecedent of an exempt anaphor must be a live person (capable of holding a perspective).
 This crucially means that conversely, inanimates cannot antecede exempt anaphors, and suggests that logophoric centers cannot be inanimate.

 Inanimacy (used in sentence (1)) thus allows us (at least in French) to draw a dividing line between plain and exempt anaphors.
-First, the syntactic distribution of inanimate anaphors can be used as the empirical basis for determining the generalization to be explained by Condition A. This is Charnavel & Sportiche's (2016) strategy: based on the behavior of inanimate anaphors in French, they determine the generalization describing the distribution of
+First, the syntactic distribution of inanimate anaphors can be used as the empirical basis for determining the generalization to be explained by Condition A. This is Charnavel & Sportiche's (2016) strategy: based on the behavior of inanimate anaphors in French, they determine the generalization describing the distribution of plain anaphors, which leads them to propose to reduce the locality imposed by Condition A to Phase Theory.